West Menlo Park, California

-West Menlo Park is a census-designated place and an Unincorporated community in San Mateo County, California, located between the majority of City of Menlo Park, the Town of Atherton, the Sharon Heights neighborhood of Menlo Park and Stanford University (in Santa Clara County).
+West Menlo Park is a census-designated place and an unincorporated community in San Mateo County, California, United States, located between the majority of City of Menlo Park, the Town of Atherton, the Sharon Heights neighborhood of Menlo Park and Stanford University (in Santa Clara County).
 As of the 2020 census, the community had a population of 3,930.

 The area consists of suburban housing and a small business district along Alameda de las Pulgas (literally, "Avenue of the Fleas"), often just referred to as "the Alameda", which extends the length of the Rancho de las Pulgas land granted to the Argüello family.
 West Menlo Park is served by the Las Lomitas School District and Menlo Park Fire District.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.5 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.5 sqmi, all land.
 West Menlo Park has a mild climate.